We Redesigned Our Website: Here’s What We Learned

-The North Face is another great example of a company who has created a brand story that is bigger than themselves.
+The North Face is another great example of a company that has created a bigger brand story than itself..
 They tell a story for the activities and people that their products enable and empower.

-From the inception of their brand, they have been committed to serving all people who desired to explore as well as conserving our natural wild land.
+From the inception of their brand, they have committed to serve all people who desire to explore and conserve our natural wild land.

 Every company is a part of something bigger.
 The solutions that you provide your customers are contributing to their stories.
 Find those stories and strategically tell them.
 You can start defining your story by answering a few questions: